webability-go/xamboo/README.md

 =======================
 - creates a fake SSH key cert for examples to put in examples dir
 - simple code server injector
+- implement nested [[BOX in simple code metalanguage injector
 - Pass params (from url or from page call) into context, server call and wrapper
-- implement nested [[BOX in simple code metalanguage
 - language server compiler + injector
 - template server compiler + injector
 - library server/runner for GO pre-compile page with pipe data interchange